-The current generation of the Challenger was reintroduced in 2008, with a simplified lineup and engine range: the SE, a base V-6 model with 250 horsepower; the R/T, with a 5.7-liter HEMI rated at 375 horsepower; and the SRT8, with a 6.1-liter HEMI rated at 425 horsepower.
-This new range was styled to look much like the classic Challenger, though it has grown considerably in size, weighing over 4,000 pounds and featuring 17 to 20-inch alloy wheels.
-Nevertheless, it provides classic muscle-car feel and performance, with an available five-speed automatic or pistol-grip six-speed manual (manual available on R/T and SRT8 only).
-Key features standard across the range include front and side-curtain airbags, power adjustable driver's seat, a four-speaker CD/MP3 stereo, cloth seating, and power accessories.
-The R/T model, in addition to upgrading the engine, adds a unique appearance package, an advanced traction control system, fog lamps, dual exhaust tips and electronic stability control.
-The SRT8 builds further on this package with more aggressive exterior styling, upgraded interior elements and SRT8 badges inside and out.
+The current generation of the Challenger was reintroduced in 2007, with a simplified lineup and engine range: the SE, a base V-6 model with 250 horsepower; the R/T, with a 5.7-liter HEMI rated at 375 horsepower; and the SRT8, with a 6.1-liter Hemi rated at 425 horsepower.
+This new range was styled to look much like the classic Challenger, though it was considerably larger, weighing more then 4,000 pounds and featuring 17- to 20-inch alloy wheels.
+Nevertheless, it provided classic muscle-car feel and performance.

+For the first years of its revival, the Challenger was available with a 5-speed automatic or pistol-grip 6-speed manual (on R/T and SRT8 only).
+Key features standard across the range included front and side-curtain airbags, a power-adjustable driver's seat, a four-speaker CD/MP3 stereo, cloth seating, and power accessories.
+The R/T model, in addition to upgrading the engine, added a unique appearance package, an advanced traction-control system, fog lamps, dual exhaust tips, and electronic stability control.
+The SRT8 built further on this package with more aggressive exterior styling, its own chassis tuning, upgraded interior elements, and SRT8 badges inside and out.

-For 2011, the Dodge Challenger gained a new base engine--Chrysler's excellent 3.6-liter Pentastar V-6, making 305 hp here--as well as some improved interior materials and standard automatic climate control.
+For 2011, the Dodge Challenger gained a new base engine—Chrysler's excellent corporate 3.6-liter Pentastar V-6, making 305 hp—as well as some improved interior materials and standard automatic climate control.
 The options list also grew to include a Garmin navigation system, Sirius Travel Link, and a UConnect Web option.